Manta-Network/docs/docs/staking/overview.md

 ### Become an Operator

-If you run a Manta Pacific node and want to join as an operator, refer to the guide below.
+If you run a Manta Pacific node and want to join as an operator, refer to the guides below.

 [TBD - Link to Symbiotic docs]